wowashuwow/wowashuwow.github.io/_pages/about.md

 Let me break the ice by talking about my hobbies.
 I like strength training, running, photography, reading fiction, tinkering with technology (this website is a result of that), swimming, dressing well, motorcycles, fast cars, and of course, writing.
 I like waaaaay too many things.

-In my free time, I day-dream about becoming a successful creator and do B2B writing to make money.
-I believe work is something you do for leisure after you live your life, not the other way around.
+In my free time, I day-dream about becoming a successful creator and do B2B writing to make a living.
+I believe work is something you do to keep yourself occupied after you live your life, not the other way around.

 How did I get into writing?
 Well, it's a long story, but here's a tl;dr version-

 Three years into my engineering degree, I had had enough.
 So I dropped out to pursue my life-long dream of becoming a writer.
-Granted I didn't write any New York Times bestsellers, but I did pretty okay as a content writer.
-Two years into it, it suddenly dawned on me that I'm no Bill Gates, so I went back to college and got that piece of paper.
+I didn't end up writing any New York Times bestsellers, but I did okay as a content writer.
+Two years into that, it dawned on me that I'm no Bill Gates, so I went back to college and got that piece of paper.

 Now I freelance as a B2B Content Writer.
 Email me if you're looking for one, or even if you aren't, say hi at ***ab (at) ashutoshbhosale (dot) com***!
 I'd love to have a conversation with you.